Random dynamics on real and complex projective surfaces: Introduction

 \subsection{Some ingredients of the proofs}

 The proofs of Theorems~\ref{mthm:stiffness} and \ref{mthm:rigidity} rely on the deep results of Brown and Rodriguez-Hertz \cite{br}.
-To be more precise, recall that an ergodic stationary measure $\mu$ on $X$ admits a pair of Lyapunov exponents $\lambda^+(\mu)\geq \lambda^-(\mu)$, and that $\mu$ is said {\bf{hyperbolic}} if $\lambda^+(\mu)> 0 > \lambda^-(\mu)$.
+To be more precise, recall that an ergodic stationary measure $\mu$ on $X$ admits a pair of Lyapunov exponents $\lambda^+(\mu)\geq \lambda^-(\mu)$, and that $\mu$ is called {\bf{hyperbolic}} if $\lambda^+(\mu)> 0 > \lambda^-(\mu)$.
 In this case the (random) Oseledets theorem shows that for $\mu$-almost every $x$ and $\nu^\N$-almost every $\omega = (f_j)_{j\in \N}$ in $\Aut(X)^\N$, there exists a stable direction $E^s_\omega (x)\subset T_xX_\R$.
-In \cite{br}, stiffness is established for area preserving $C^2$ random dynamical systems on surfaces, under the condition that the stable direction $E^s_\omega(x)\subset T_xX_\R$ depends non-trivially on the random itinerary $\omega = (f_j)_{j\in \N}$, or equivalently that stable directions do not induce a measurable $\Gamma_\nu$-invariant line field.
+In \cite{br}, stiffness is established under the condition that $E^s_\omega(x)\subset T_xX_\R$ depends non-trivially on the random itinerary $\omega = (f_j)_{j\in \N}$, or equivalently that stable directions do not induce a measurable $\Gamma_\nu$-invariant line field.
 One of our main contributions is to take care of this possibility in our setting: for this we study the dynamics on the {\emph{complex}} surface $X$.

 \begin{mthm} Let $X$ be a complex projective surface and $\nu$ be a finitely supported probability measure on $\Aut(X)$.
-If $\Gamma_\nu$ is non-elementary, then any hyperbolic ergodic $\nu$-stationary measure $\mu$ on $X$ satisfies the following alternative: \begin{enumerate}[\em (a)] \item either $\mu$ is invariant, and its fiber entropy $h_\mu(X;\nu)$ vanishes; \item or $\mu$ is supported on a $\Gamma_\nu$-invariant algebraic curve; \item or the field of Oseledets stable directions of $\mu$ is not $\Gamma_\nu$-invariant; in other words, it genuinely depends on the itinerary $(f_j)_{j\geq 0}\in \Aut(X)^\N$. \end{enumerate} \end{mthm} As opposed to Theorems~\ref{mthm:stiffness} and \ref{mthm:rigidity}, this result holds in full generality, without assuming the existence of an invariant volume form nor an invariant real structure. \begin{vlongue} Understanding this somewhat technical result requires a substantial amount of material from the smooth ergodic theory of random dynamical systems, which will be introduced in due time. \end{vlongue} When $\mu$ is not invariant, nor supported by a proper Zariski closed subset, Assertion~(c) precisely says that the above mentioned condition on stable directions used in \cite{br} is satisfied.
-This is our key input towards Theorems~\ref{mthm:stiffness} and~\ref{mthm:rigidity}.
+If $\Gamma_\nu$ is non-elementary, then any hyperbolic ergodic $\nu$-stationary measure $\mu$ on $X$ satisfies the following alternative: \begin{enumerate}[\em (a)] \item either $\mu$ is invariant, and its fiber entropy $h_\mu(X;\nu)$ vanishes; \item or $\mu$ is supported on a $\Gamma_\nu$-invariant algebraic curve; \item or the field of Oseledets stable directions of $\mu$ is not $\Gamma_\nu$-invariant; in other words, it genuinely depends on the itinerary $\omega=(f_j)_{j\geq 0}\in \Aut(X)^\N$. \end{enumerate} \end{mthm}